nalanj/buggy/README.md

 # 🛒 Buggy

 - buggy serve starts a web server for you
+- buggy run runs commands from the cli for you
 - buggy queue starts a queue for you

-- buggy run runs commands from the cli for you
+## How to write commands

-Stuff to do:
+## Stuff to do:

+- Generate massive route regex for all routes
 - Invalid args error, sends back 422
 - Get serve working in some meaningful way
 - Set up config loading for top-level config